European Commission joins Czech case against Poland's Turow coal mine

 The two countries, though, are seeking to negotiate an agreement and possible withdrawal of the lawsuit if agreed conditions are met.

+Neither the Polish Climate Ministry nor the government were immediately available for comment.
+The Czech environment and foreign ministries had no immediate comment.

-Last month, the European Court of Justice ordered Poland to immediately stop mining at the site operated by Polish state-run company PGE, pending a final decision in the case.
+In May, the European Court of Justice ordered Poland to immediately stop mining at the site, which is operated by Polish state-run company PGE, pending a final decision in the case, which the Czech Republic filed in February.

+Poland, which relies more than most EU countries on coal in its energy mix, has said stopping the mine would be an “energy disaster” and cause social problems in the region.

+Environmental groups and Czechs living close to the border have complained that drinking water supplies have been affected by the mine and that they have suffered from noise, dust and subsidence.

+The Czechs have sought some compensation, including possible fines of five million euros a day for not immediately stopping the mining, and covering of costs for new water sources as part of the agreement they are seeking with Poland.

-Reporting by Kate Abnett, writing by Jason Hovet, editing by Mark Heinrich
+Reporting by Kate Abnett in Brussels, Jan Lopatka and Jason Hovet in Prague and Agnieszka Barteczko in Warsaw, writing by Jason Hovet, editing by Mark Heinrich and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.